webpack --env prod

 registered plugins.

-instance is used to register a plugin to
+The hooks property on a Compiler instance is used to register a plugin to

-any hook event in the Compiler
+any hook event in the Compiler's lifecycle.
+The

 WebpackOptionsDefaulter